SmartPracticeschool/SBSPS-Challenge-2214-Sentiment-analysis-of-COVID-19-tweets/README.md

 On clicking each part of the graph, more details about the tweets will be shown.

 Upon giving a keyword, we can majorly obtain two graphs.
 The graphs being:
--Live Sentiment
+1.Live Sentiment
--Long Term Sentiment
+2.Long Term Sentiment
 Live Sentiment graph shows the sentiment or the feedback of the general public in a live manner while Long Term Sentiment graph shows people's feedback cumulatively.
 The feedback for a longer period of time is added up and shown in this case.
 This allows the user to see the difference in actual sentiment of the public over a period of time.
 The tweets corresponding to the keyword "corona" are obtained and sentimental analysis is performed and the output is shown in the form of a pie chart.
 The chart has 2 side : positive and negative depicted by the different colored sides of the chart.
 Each tweet is given a sentiment point with which the percentage of the pie chart